Bill Bergson Lives Dangerously: Synopsis

 All newspapers publish about the murder and one foolishly publishes Eva-Lotta's name.
 People send candy and chocolate to her.
 Vita Rosen team eats too much of this candy and decides to split one chocolate bar and take it with.
 Anders gets a mission to hide Stormumriken in an Earth globe in Sixten's room.
 Sixten's dog Beppo barks happily at Anders, but he makes him quiet; he gives him Eva-Lotta's chocolate bar he was saving for later.

 The next day Beppo, and even Anders, who licked chocolate off his fingers, are sick.
-Kalle believes that the chocolate must have been poisoned, he does a Marsh test and discovers that the chocolate was poisoned with arsenic and understands that it must have been sent by the killer.
-But when Kalle and Anders tell it to the police, it doesn't help; the Eva-Lotta has thrown away the letter.
+Kalle believes that the chocolate must have been poisoned; he does a Marsh test and discovers that the chocolate was poisoned with arsenic and understands that it must have been sent by the killer.
+When Kalle and Anders tell it to the police, it doesn't help, as Eva-Lotta has thrown away the letter.

-A few days later, "Vita Rosen" are on "treasure hunt", they search after a map at the mansion which "Röda Rosen" have hidden there.
+A few days later, "Vita Rosen" are on "treasure hunt", as they search after a map at the mansion which "Röda Rosen" have hidden there.
 When Kalle and Anders go and look at the murder place, the killer, who changed his appearance, comes into the house where Eva-Lotta is alone.
-She doesn’t recognize him and tells him that they are looking for a paper, making him afraid that they may have found the promissory note.
+She doesn't recognize him and tells him that they are looking for a paper, making him afraid that they may have found the promissory note.
 When Eva-Lotta sees a tattoo on his hand, she recognizes him and tells Kalle and Anders in Rövarspråket that he is the murderer.
 Using a revolver, he forces all of them to get the paper and show it.
 When he takes it and reads it, they attack him, throw the revolver out through the window and lock him in.
-But he jumps, finds the revolver and wants to finish the process with them, but runs away when the police come.
+He jumps, finds the revolver and wants to finish the process with them, but runs away when the police come.
 He runs to his car, but the tires are cut.
 He throws the revolver in a tarn before the police capture him.
-But he denies everything, until the proofs come; Benka, who collects stamps, has the chocolate-letter and finally Eva-Lotta finds the promissory note in her pocket, and he confesses.
+He denies everything, until the proofs come; Benka, who collects stamps, has the chocolate-letter and finally Eva-Lotta finds the promissory note in her pocket, and he confesses.